 I talk to my patients all the time about how pain is a warning signal to the brain.
 It makes your brain pay attention and take action.
 So, if your hand is dangerously close to a hot stovetop, you will feel that, interpret it as pain, and pull your hand away.
 But what if you get that same burning pain when you are NOT near a hot stovetop?
 Or if your back is in terrible pain every time you do something as safe and simple as bending forward?
 That pain is no longer serving you as a warning signal.
 It is “maladaptive.”
 And you have to take caution in how that pain dictates your actions, because it could keep you from doing a lot of good stuff!

 Similar to that, anxiety is meant to be your warning signal that something is not right or safe.
-It should turn on when you notice someone coming up behind you in a dark parking lot so that you take action and vere into a store.
-It should NOT signal you when you are sitting in your living room holding your baby.
+It should turn on when you notice someone coming up behind you in a dark parking lot so that you take action and veer into a store.
+It should NOT signal you when you are sitting in your living room holding your baby or driving in your car on a peaceful, sunny day.
 This anxiety is no longer serving you.
 It is hindering your life and can keep you from being able to go out or enjoy your time with your baby.

 What can you do for Postpartum Anxiety?

 Seek HELP from your doctor